oracle-samples/oltrain/README.md

 ## Getting Started

-1. Clone this repository `git git clone --recurse-submodules git@linux-git.oraclecorp.com:docs/training/hugo.git`.
-The `--recurse-submodules` will clone the blowfish theme from the authors GitHub project.
+1. Clone this repository.
+Use the `--recurse-submodules` to clone the blowfish theme from the original authors GitHub project.

    If you have already cloned the project without using `--recurse-submodules`, then run `git submodule init` followed by `git submodule update` to pull in the theme.